10 Mistakes When Ordering Custom Uniforms and How to Avoid Them

 A side-by-side vector infographic comparing seasonal uniform choices.

-Mistake 9 – Overcomplicating Uniform Designs
+Mistake 9: Over-complicating Uniform Designs

 Complex uniform designs can delay production, increase costs, and reduce efficiency.
 Focus on essential branding and functional uniforms that support bulk production.
 Red Kap Industrial Workwear offers simple, customizable options suitable for professional teams.